In this Cisco CCNA tutorial, you’ll learn about Layer 4 of the OSI model, the Transport Layer. Scroll down for video and also text tutorial.

 Whenever a designer designs an application, they can choose whether it's going to use TCP or UDP for its transport.
 They will typically choose to use TCP for traffic which requires reliability, but real-time applications such as voice and video can't afford that extra overhead of TCP, so they would use UDP.

 Voice and video, it's very sensitive to delay.
 You've probably watched TV before.
-You've seen a news report where the newscaster was doing it over a satellite phone, and you can see it's very unlikely because satellites are famously high-latency connections.
+You've seen a news report where the newscaster was doing it over a satellite phone, and you can see it's very laggy because satellites are famously high-latency connections.

 We don't want to use TCP for real-time traffic like that because the extra overhead is going to slow it down and it's going to affect the quality.
 So for real-time traffic that's sensitive to delay, we'll usually use UDP.
 For other applications, we'll use TCP.